Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

-A simplifying feature of Illustrative Examples 1, 2, and 3 is that only the deterministic part of the mechanism is hidden, that is, either the mechanism is deterministic and only the outcome is revealed, or it is randomized and the full outcome distribution (rather than merely the realized outcome) is revealed (followed by public coin flipping to draw the realized outcome).
-Our next example is arguably one of the simplest ones within an auction setting that do not exhibit this feature.
-It also motivates the use of randomness within mechanisms from a secrecy perspective.
+A simplifying feature of Illustrative Examples 1, 2, and 3 is that only the deterministic part of the mechanism is hidden, i.e., either the mechanism is deterministic and only the outcome is revealed, or it is randomized and the full outcome distribution is revealed (followed by public coin flipping to draw the realized outcome).
+Our next example is arguably one of the simplest within an auction setting where only the realized outcome is revealed.\footnote{\cite{EilatEM2023} identify the realized outcome of an auction with similar randomization to that of our example as more private (under a metric that they study) than any deterministic auction with the same or greater revenue.
+The use of randomness within mechanisms might therefore be motivated for secrecy even when a deterministic mechanism with the same revenue exists.}

-Here, as in Illustrative Example 1, we again have a seller offering an item to a buyer for some hidden price $s$, however the price is only in expectation, i.e., if trade takes place then instead of the buyer paying $s$ with certainty, the buyer pays $H$ with probability $\nicefrac{s}{H}$ and pays $0$ otherwise.
-The challenge is that $s$ should remain hidden even if trade takes place, revealing only the realized payment.\footnote{This might allow a Bayesian buyer to somewhat update her prior over the price, but she will not learn $s$ for certain.
-Replacing a price with an expectation-equivalent distribution supported on one low value and one high value was also utilized in \cite{RubinsteinZ2021}, however in order to save on communication rather than to hide information.} The buyer should be convinced not only that there really is a commitment to the price, but also that the payment is the result of a fair draw.
+Here, as in Illustrative Example 1, we again have a seller offering an item to a buyer for some hidden price $s$; however, this price is only an expected price: if trade takes place then instead of the buyer paying $s$ with certainty, the buyer pays~$H$ (recall that $H$ is an upper bound on the buyer's valuation) with probability $\nicefrac{s}{H}$ and pays $0$ otherwise.
+The challenge is that $s$ should remain hidden even if trade takes place, revealing only the realized payment.\footnote{Replacing a payment with an expectation-equivalent distribution supported on one low value and one high value was utilized by \cite{EilatEM2023} for privacy and by \cite{RubinsteinZ2021} to save on communication (rather than for privacy).} The buyer should be convinced not only that there really is a commitment to the price, but also that the payment is the result of a faithful draw.

 Our commitment scheme for this example is again the same, and like in Illustrative Examples 1 and 2, no proof that the mechanism is IC (or IR) is needed.
 Let $v$ be the buyer's reported value.
 If $v<s$, then the seller proves so (i.e., proves that $v+1\le s$) as in Illustrative Example 1.
 If, on the other hand, $v\ge s$, then the seller first proves that this holds (as in the multiple-buyer case of Illustrative Example~1).
-It remains to show how, given commitments to the bits of $s$, a coin with a heads probability of $\nicefrac{s}{H}$ can be verifiably flipped without the buyer learning anything about $s$ except for the realized outcome.
+It remains to show how, given commitments to the bits of $s$, a coin with heads probability $\nicefrac{s}{H}$ can be verifiably flipped without the buyer learning anything about $s$ except for the realized outcome.